dcm4che/dcm4chee-conf/readme.md

 ## Development
-Configuration components of can be disabled for development purposes.
+Configuration components can be disabled for development purposes.

 - To disable referential integrity check performed before transaction commit, set